The complete employment lifecycle: employer responsibilities from hire to exit

 For workers with irregular hours or part-year contracts (common in hospitality), holiday entitlement is calculated as 12.07% of hours worked in a pay period.
 This percentage represents 5.6 weeks divided by 46.4 working weeks.

-Rolled-up holiday pay: From January 2024, rolled-up holiday pay is permitted for irregular hours and part-year workers under the Employment Rights (Amendment, Revocation and Transitional Provision) Regulations 2023.
+Rolled-up holiday pay: For holiday years starting on or after 1 April 2024, rolled-up holiday pay is permitted for irregular hours and part-year workers under the Employment Rights (Amendment, Revocation and Transitional Provision) Regulations 2023.
 This means you can include an additional 12.07% on top of each payment rather than paying separately when leave is taken.
 This is particularly relevant for many hospitality workers on variable hours contracts.

 You must clearly show the holiday pay element as a separate line on payslips so workers can see it is being paid.
 Rolled-up holiday pay is only permitted for irregular hours and part-year workers, not for workers with fixed regular hours.